scyyh11/PaddleOCR/docs/version3.x/pipeline_usage/PP-DocTranslation.en.md

 paddleocr pp_doctranslation -i vehicle_certificate-1.png --target_language en --qianfan_api_key your_api_key
 ```

-The examples above use the local `paddle_static` inference engine by default.
+The examples above use local Paddle inference engines by default.
+By default, each module selects the appropriate local Paddle inference engine according to the default model name: models that support only dynamic graph use `paddle_dynamic`, while models that support both static and dynamic graph prefer `paddle_static`.
 To run them, first install PaddlePaddle by following [PaddlePaddle Framework Installation](../paddlepaddle_installation.en.md).

 If you choose `transformers` as the inference engine, make sure the Transformers environment is configured by following [Inference Engine and Configuration](../inference_engine.en.md), and then run the following command: